laralove143/sparkle_impostor/README.md

 - `BOT_TOKEN`: The token of the bot to use for testing
 - `CHANNEL_ID`: The channel in which the messages and webhooks will be crated
 - `FORUM_CHANNEL_ID`: The forum channel in which cloning messages/threads in forum channels will be tested
+- `NOT_LAST_SOURCE_THREAD_ID`: The bot will create a thread and spam to 200 in it the first time the tests are ran, to avoid doing this again, set this to the ID of this thread

 Required permissions in the given `CHANNEL_ID` and `FORUM_CHANNEL_ID`: